georgealways/lil-gui/Guide.md

 }
 ```

-You can also call `controller.updateDisplay()` at any time if you'd like to manage this behavior
+You can also call `controller.updateDisplay()` at any time to manage this behavior yourself.
-yourself.

 ## Saving

 Using `gui.export()` you can create an object that saves the current value of all properties
 added to the GUI.
+You can pass that object to `gui.import()` to restore the saved values.

 The following creates a GUI that can save a preset.
 Press the Save Preset button, then modify any
 controller.
 Pressing the Recall Preset button restores the values you saved.